ntphuc149/ViLQA/README.md

 The goal is to find:
 - Start index s and end index e in C, so the span [cs, cs+1, ..., ce] answers the question Q.

+### 2. Answer Generation (AG)

+Given:
+* A context C = [c1, c2, ..., cn], where ci are tokens in the context
+* A question Q = [q1, q2, ..., qm], where qi are tokens in the question

+The goal of our Answer Generation (AG) approach is to:
+* Generate an answer A = [a1, a2, ..., ak], where ai are tokens in the generated answer

 ## Installation Guide